OU Profiles homepage Edit my profile User guide Accessibility Statement

 The Rewriting Rory project fosters a reappraisal of the final decade in the career of Irish blues musician Rory Gallagher (1948-1995), using unexplored archival materials and fresh interviews with those who knew him to challenge the typical ‘rise and fall’ narrative that continues to be perpetuated in stories of his life.
 It seeks to outline the many musical highpoints and accomplishments that Gallagher continued to strive for, despite numerous personal and professional setbacks, and correct the assumption that his decline in health translated into a decline in musicianship.
 Rory Gallagher: The Later Years, based on this research, was published with WP Wymer in October 2024.

-This project, co-led with Prof. Göran Eriksson of Örebro University, seeks to historicise our understanding of contemporary trends by studying the long relationship between science, food and drink marketing and the promotion of healthy lifestyles.
-Specifically, it considers how scientific discourse and ideas about health and nutrition are channelled through nineteenth and early twentieth-century food advertisements, as well as the ‘spaces of confusion’ posed by certain product’s liminality between food and medicine.
-In doing so, it uncovers links between past and present ways that manufacturers have capitalised upon scientific innovations to create new products or rebrand existing products and employed science to make claims about health and nutrition.
-This study builds on their previous project on discourses of ‘healthy’ eating in food marketing (2018-2021).
+This project, co-led with Prof. Göran Eriksson of Örebro University, historicises contemporary trends by examining the long relationship between science, marketing and the promotion of healthy lifestyles.
+Initially focused on food and drink marketing, it explores how scientific discourse and ideas about health and nutrition were conveyed through nineteenth- and early twentieth-century advertisements, including the ‘spaces of confusion’ where products blurred the lines between food and medicine.
+In doing so, it reveals connections between past and present strategies whereby manufacturers leverage scientific innovations to develop or rebrand products and use science to support health claims.
+The project has since expanded to include cosmetics and make-up marketing.
+In September 2024, Lauren and Göran published an edited volume, Food Marketing and Selling Healthy Lifestyles with Science: Transhistorical Perspectives (Routledge).
+The current phase investigates scientifically marketed health technologies, including digital wellness apps and vitamin patches.

 Past Research Projects